Macedonian Academy of Sciences and Arts: History

-Controversies

-The Macedonian Encyclopedia was the only scientific encyclopedia of North Macedonia issued in 2009 by MANU.
+In 2009, MANU published the Macedonian Encyclopedia, a scientific encyclopedia of North Macedonia.
 The issuance of the encyclopedia caused a serious protest due to its content, and its authors have been subjected to severe criticism.
 Such reactions arose in the neighboring Greece, Bulgaria, Kosovo and Albania.
 It was urgently withdrawn.
 The reason behind this was political pressure from US and UK diplomats.

 In February 2021 the members of the MANU requested that the recent Law proposal for the inclusion of the phrase “North Macedonia” as part of the institution’s name has to be withdrawn.
 Though, the Macedonian Parliament has agreed.
 Harsh criticism of the bilateral agreements signed with Bulgaria and Greece there has indicated that this national institution isn't under the direct influence of the government.
-The head of MANU Ljupčo Kocarev has called the Prespa Agreement a factor of regional destabilization and the agreement with Bulgaria “demeaning” to the ethnic Macedonians.The majority of academicians and the presidency of the Academy could not accept the change of the name of MANU (abv. for "Macedonian Academy of Sciences and Arts") into embarrassing or shameful "ANUSM" (abv. for "Akademija na Naukite i Umetnostite na Severna Makedonija" (in Macedonian language)), so their decision was not to abide with the provisions of the Prespa Agreement and hence the presidency of the Academy rejected directive of the Government to comply with the treaty.
+The head of MANU Ljupčo Kocarev has called the Prespa Agreement a factor of regional destabilization and the agreement with Bulgaria “demeaning” to the ethnic Macedonians.
+The majority of academicians and the presidency of the Academy could not accept the change of the name of MANU (abv. for "Macedonian Academy of Sciences and Arts") into embarrassing or shameful "ANUSM" (abv. for "Akademija na Naukite i Umetnostite na Severna Makedonija" (in Macedonian language)), so their decision was not to abide with the provisions of the Prespa Agreement and hence the presidency of the Academy rejected directive of the Government to comply with the treaty.